Nepal | India | info | About | Contact

 Carry your passport with you while trekking

 Despite the info on some major websites, you should take your passport trekking, perhaps carrying in your daypack in a Ziplock.
-You can also keep a copy of the details page on your phone and perhaps a paper copy.
+You can also keep a copy of the details page on your phone.

 Transiting via New Delhi